 Live violin: Takatsuna Mukai

-Epirus Polyphonic Folk- ‘’I am pleased when I forget’’
+Epirus Polyphonic Folk- ‘’I am happy when I forget’’

-I am pleased when I forget, I cry when I remember
+I am happy when I forget, I cry when I remember

 Remembering the foreign lands, triggers my motions